 Hocus Pocus – Time to focus

-Pop an imaginary marshmellow in your mouth – Students copy but can’t talk cause of mellows
+Pop an imaginary marshmallow in your mouth – Students copy but can’t talk because of the marshmallows.

-Young students you can ask: “Where is my nose?” and point.
+You can ask young students: “Where is my nose?” and point.

 Remember, you want to get their attention in a positive way.
 If you can get their attention in a fun and non-confrontational way you will earn their trust and improve the general discipline in class.

-Your main quieting technique should be rehearsed and practiced on the very first day of class and often repeated the first week, especially when they are new.
+Remember: The main quieting technique should be rehearsed and practiced on the very first day of class and often repeated the first week, especially when they are new.
 Don’t accept anything less than 100% compliance.
-By ingraining it as habit you’ll have a pleasant remainder of the year.
+By ingraining it as a habit you’ll have a pleasant remainder of the year.

-I’ve got another video here on the 5 things you should avoid when trying to get the class quiet.
+I’ve got another video here on the 5 mistakes teachers should avoid when trying to get the class quiet.
 You can watch it here.